Keyfactor/godaddy-caplugin/readme_source.md

 1. **GoDaddy Account**

-    To use the GoDaddy AnyCA REST plugin, a production GoDaddy account must be created and configured fully.
+    To use the GoDaddy AnyCA Gateway REST plugin, a production GoDaddy account must be created and configured fully.
 To create a new account, follow [GoDaddy's official documentation](https://www.godaddy.com/help/create-a-godaddy-account-16618).
 Make sure that your [account Profile is configured fully](https://www.godaddy.com/help/update-my-godaddy-account-profile-27250) with at least the following fields:
     * Full Name
     * Address
     * Organization